Spousal Support Lawyer Santa Rosa and Sonoma County

 Two Types of Spousal Support

 To start, there are two kinds of spousal support in California: Temporary or Permanent.
 Temporary spousal support may be required before a divorce is finalized and is “temporary” as the name suggests.
 It’s no longer required after a divorce is finalized.
 Temporary spousal support is paid by the higher-earning spouse throughout divorce proceedings to help ensure that the lower-earning spouse is financially provided for.
 One spouse makes Permanent spousal support to the other, for a period of time after the divorce becomes final.
-But Permanent support isn’t actually permanent, in that the duration of payments depend on how long the marriage lasted.
+But Permanent support isn’t actually permanent, in that the duration of payments depends on how long the marriage lasted.

 Further complicating matters, a formula is used in California to determine support and the factors by which it is calculated can change based on the county in which the divorce takes place.
 Because each divorce is unique and each couple’s life so varied, there is no systematic way to precisely calculate how much spousal support should be paid.